Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 For example, if you are adding a slider, then there’s a good chance you will want to add a lightbox as well.

-By adding the lightbox effect to your sliders on your WordPress website, you’ll be able to show off your content in a more professional way.
+By adding the lightbox effect to your sliders on your WordPress website, you can showcase your content more professionally.

-When users click on your images or videos, it will open in a popup window on your site.
-Lightboxes create a more immersive viewing experience for your visitors so they can view the content in greater detail.
+Lightboxes create a more immersive viewing experience for your visitors, letting them view the content in greater detail.
 They can even download the media files on their computers or share the images on social media.

-To add a lightbox to your slider, just go to Soliloquy » Addons.
-Scroll down to the Lightbox Addon and click on ‘Install Addon.’
+To add a lightbox to your slider, you’ll want to go to Soliloquy » Addons.
+Then, scroll down to the Lightbox Addon and click on ‘Install Addon.’

 Once installed, it will appear in the settings for your slider.